metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ***

 Call it bias, but I think New York has definitively proven itself a good team, even if its passing game leaves a bit to be desired.

+The Giants also have two advantages in their favor entering this contest - home field advantage and a defensive coordinator that understands better than any other coordinator the philosophy of offense Greg Roman has instilled in Baltimore.
+Even though New York's given him considerably less talent than whatever Baltimore gave him, the past few weeks has proven to me that Martindale's still been able to field a very competent defense.
+So despite the injury bug running through his unit, I expect Martindale will have his men prepared to handle all the various ways the Ravens can move the ball down the field.

 ***